roman-milk/roman-milk.github.io/a-story-of-forbidden-desire.md

  When the fingers squeezed her clit, Linda protested.
 "Debbie, please don't.
 I'm not ready... just not ready," she whispered.

  Deb felt strong and in control.
 All of her life she was submissive and let others control what happened, but with Linda it was different.
 The woman needed someone strong and powerful and Debbie took charge.
 "Let me show you.
 Spread your legs...
 I want to make love to you," she whispered.
-Report_Story #4